charliewhitfield/astropolis_sdk/public/data/tables/README_AI_CHATS.md

 In practice, the actual prices may vary depending on the specific grade, impurities, and other factors.
 Higher-grade ores or concentrates may command a premium over the benchmark prices, while lower-grade materials may be discounted.

-## Precious metals and rare earths
+## Precious Metals and Rare Earths

 Here is a list of some common precious metals, rare earth elements, and the ores from which they are obtained, along with typical grades: